Upper School Curriculum Guide

 SPANISH 3

-The purpose of this course is to bring students to the intermediate level of proficiency where they can create with language, participate in progressively more challenging conversations and communicate effectively in writing.
+The purpose of this course is to bring students to the intermediate level of proficiency where they can create with language, participate in progressively more challenging conversations, and communicate effectively in writing.
+Students explore the culture and diverse perspectives of the Spanish-speaking world through the use of literary texts and film.
 Grammar and vocabulary studied during the first two levels are reinforced and expanded.
-Listening skills will be strengthened by way of both frequent class discussion and the use of film.
-Students develop reading and analytical skills by studying an adapted version of Don Quijote de la Mancha.
-They will have the opportunity to exercise creative thinking skills through projects to be completed in the Makerspace.
+Listening and speaking skills are strengthened by way of frequent class discussion.
 (1 unit; Grades 10, 11, 12; prerequisite: Spanish 2)

 HONORS SPANISH 3

-This course will focus on environmental issues around the Spanish-speaking world and the many social justice movements that intersect with them.
-Possible topics for exploration include: climate change, deforestation, food insecurity, migration, control of natural resources, environmental racism, responsible production & consumption and community activism.
+This course will focus on environmental issues around the Spanish-speaking world and how they intersect with a variety of global social justice movements.
+Possible topics for exploration include climate change, deforestation, food insecurity, migration, control of natural resources, environmental racism, responsible production and consumption, and community activism.
 Students will also examine how these issues manifest themselves locally and compare different responses to them.
 In addition, we will learn about the United Nations Sustainable Development Goals and efforts being made to achieve them.
 All content and discussion will be in Spanish.
-Students will continue to develop their skills in speaking, reading, listening, and writing through the study of podcasts, blogs, videos, and a variety of online news sources.
+Students will continue to develop their interpretive and presentational skills in speaking, reading, listening, and writing through their study of podcasts, blogs, videos, and a variety of online news sources.
 (1 unit; level 4/5, Grades 11, 12; prerequisite: Spanish 3 or Honors Spanish 3)

 HONORS SPANISH 4